• Whaka E-Bike Trail

 Whaka E-Bike Hire & Trails

-NEW in 2021!
 A unique and fun way to explore the Jurassic geothermal landscape through the Whakarewarewa thermal reserve.

 Whaka E-Bike Hire & Trails

-Our Whaka Geothermal Walking Trails were introduced as a new visitor experience in 2020 and have proved to be a very popular way to enjoy the natural surrounds of Whakarewarewa on foot.
-To take that exploration to the next level, we have teamed up with Electric Bike Rentals Rotorua to offer an exclusive Whaka E-Bike Hire & Trails experience on two wheels, into previously non-accessible areas of the Reserve!
+So why not take that exploration to the next level by adding an E-Bike.
+Having teamed up with Electric Bike Rentals Rotorua to offer an exclusive Whaka E-Bike Hire & Trails experience on two wheels, into previously non-accessible areas of the Reserve!

 This is an ideal outdoor leisurely adventure for families, couples, and small groups of up to 10 people, and for all levels of fitness.
 Kids can ride independently or on a dual-carry E-bike.